Multiple Landau level filling for a mean field limit of 2D fermions: Quantization

-We complete the computation of \cref{prop:d finite} and express the wave-functions of the magnetic Laplacian \cref{eq:L hbar bA} in term of theta functions. \begin{proposition}[title=$\text{LLL}$ wave-functions, label=LLL basis] The following family, indexed by $l \in [\![0,d-1]\!]$, is an orthonormal basis of the lowest Landau level in Landau gauge:
+With a direct computation we can express the eigenfunctions of the magnetic Laplacian \cref{eq:L hbar bA} in term of theta functions.
+The following family, indexed by $l \in [\![0,d-1]\!]$, is an orthonormal basis of the lowest Landau level in Landau gauge: